The Digital PV Panther Project

 Our Progress

-We have successfully closed grants from National Endowment for the Humanities and the Texas State Library & Archives Commission, processed numerous manuscript collections, digitized over 200 analog recordings from the 1970s and 80s, and published a host of digital exhibitions on our website.
+In 2024, we received another $50,000 grant from TSLAC to build upon our success.
+Since 2021, we closed a $447,000 grant from National Endowment for the Humanities and a $25,000 grant from the Texas State Library & Archives Commission, processed numerous manuscript collections, digitized over 200 analog recordings from the 1970s and 80s, and published a host of digital exhibitions on our website.

 31+